memakeit/mmi-badbot/README.md

 # MMI BadBot Module

 This module is a bot trap for keeping bad bots away from a web site.
+This is a Kohana 3.0.x module, but a 3.1.x version is in the works.

 ## Dependencies